testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 # HTTP Implicit Auth

+Instead of explicitly passing `header` to each `http` call we will execute calls in the context of a persona.

 :include-file: scenarios/gamestore/userPreferencesRest.groovy {
   title: "Persona auth PUT",
   startLine: "with-personas-put", endLine: "with-personas-put-end", excludeStartEnd: true,
   commentsType: "inline"
 }

+Console output (and report that we are going to look at later) captures what steps were executed in what context.

 :include-cli-output: http-persona-auth-ran-with-repl/out.txt {
   title: "webtau output",
   startLine: "running:", endLine: "Bob",
   highlight: ["Alice", "__\"uid", "__\"RPG", "Bob"]
 }

+To make sure our `PUT` worked as intended we are going to `GET` user preferences in different Persona contexts.

 :include-file: scenarios/gamestore/userPreferencesRest.groovy {
   title: "Persona auth GET",